wheelnext/wheelnext/docs/proposals/pep766_explicit_priority_choices.md

 ## Backward Compatibility

 This proposal does not mandate changes for any installer but introduces new terminology and behaviors that tools can adopt.
-Compatibility concerns may arise if tools choose to implement index priority differently from their current behavior.
+Tools with existing index priority schemes may choose to migrate to these proposed behaviors, or keep on their current paths.

 ## Security Implications